zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 and `prometheus`.

-`OTLP` receiver is configured to receive all types of telemetry data: traces, metrics and logs.
+`OTLP` receiver is configured to receive all types of telemetry data: traces, metrics, and logs.
 These data would be forwarded to SigNoz via OTLP gRPC endpoint.

 `hostmetrics` receiver is configured to collect various metrics of the virtual